The world's press needs to put Netanyahu on notice

 Robert Mahoney is the deputy executive director at the Committee to Protect Journalists.
 The views expressed in this commentary are his own.

 (CNN)Israel still refuses to learn the lesson that live fire is not a means of crowd control.
-Palestinian journalist Yasser Murtaja paid the price for that failure this month when an Israeli sniper mortally wounded him as Murtaja covered protests at the Gaza-Israel border fence.
+Palestinian journalist Yaser Murtaja paid the price for that failure this month when an Israeli sniper mortally wounded him as Murtaja covered protests at the Gaza-Israel border fence.

 The 30-year-old freelance photographer and documentarian was wearing a flak jacket with the word "PRESS" emblazoned across it.
 He was clearly not a protester and not a threat to the soldiers and paramilitary police hundreds of yards away.
 Yet a single shot entered his side where a vest provides no protection.